 Step 1: Connect with your team’s SEO (or gain some new skills!)

 If you are lucky enough to have SEO resources at your disposal, now is the time to get to know them a bit better.
-Great content is not created in a vacuum and the more inputs you have into your content strategy, from your SEO to your digital marketers, the more likely you are to hit your marketing goals.
+Great content is not created in a vacuum.
+The more inputs you have into your SEO content strategy, from your SEO team to your digital marketers, the more likely you are to hit your marketing goals.

 If you are flying solo, the first thing you’ll want to focus on is learning how to conduct keyword research.
 There are a number of tools available through a simple google search.